Definition and diagnosis of osteoporosis

 - Loss of ovarian function before natural menopause (women)

-The above advice is a general guide to treatments currently available in Australia and was accurate at the time of production of this document.
-This information is provided to complement, not replace, the advice of your health professional.
+Disclaimer: The above information is a general guide and was accurate at the time of production of this page.
+This information is designed to complement, not replace, the advice of your health professional.